open-simh/simh/SIMH-V4-status.md

 #### Help

-The built-in help system provides a heirarchical oriented help command interface.
+The built-in help system provides a hierarchical oriented help command interface.
 In addition, there is explicit support for per device help:

     HELP dev